pmiossec/mars-rover-rxjs/README.md

 ## Second step
 Plug your rover implementation to the keyboard and to the screen.
 You can use RX.Observable.fromEvent() method to generate an observable from pressed keys.
+In file index.html there are two div elements:
+- A div which id=container where you can display the position and direction of the rover.
+- A div which id=rover that can move on the screen, reprensenting the rover itself

 ## Notes
 This repository contains a minimal npm build that allows to transpile typescript to es5 and run unit tests using mocha/chai/sinon.